 The 86 acres of vineyards surrounding the family estate have been cultivated for generations and, at present, Sisto, Pietro and Elena Tessari along with their father Lorenzo manage the estate.
 The name “Arzimo” comes from the local Veronese dialect and means a small bunch of grapes, in this case the best bunches of Garganega (white) grapes selected to undergo an expensive and time-consuming drying process.
 The Arzima is made entirely of Garganega grapes.

 Over the course of several months the sugar content of the drying grapes increases as they shrivel and lose water.
-In mid-February, the now semi-dried grapes are softly pressed and left to ferment and mature in small (60 gallon) oak barrels for 12 to 14 months.
-Because of the evaporation of the water content and the corresponding increase in sugar content, these grapes will after fermentation produce wines with a high alcohol levels and considerable structure.
-After fermentation, the wine spends an another year in the bottle prior to release for sale.
+In mid-February, the now semi-dried grapes are softly pressed, fermented and then left to age in small (60 gallon) oak barrels for 12 to 14 months.
+Because of the evaporation of the water content and the corresponding increase in sugar content, these grapes will after fermentation produce wines with high alcohol levels and considerable structure.
+After barrel-ageing, the wine spends an additional year in the bottle prior to release for sale.

 The ’07 Arzimo is yellow-gold in color with hints of amber.
 It has a buttery bouquet with pronounced floral and honey flavors that is the distinctive characteristic of Recioto di Soave wines.
 Aromas of honey, candied fruit, peach and apricots segue into similar flavor sensations.
-It is sweet without being sugary and its moderately high (15 percent) alcohol is nicely balanced by an underlying vein of acidity.
-It has a long, full-flavored, “honeyed” finish that borders on voluptuous.
+It is sweet without being sugary and its not-too-high (14 percent) alcohol level is nicely balanced by a spritely vein of acidity.
+It has a long and full-flavored “honeyed” finish that borders on voluptuous.